 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
-For these jobs, we route in a reinforced 30-yard low-wall bin with a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
-We set these via lowboy for stability.
-See our general construction debris service if you need help with your other mixed work-site loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: these materials weigh significantly more than asphalt per square.
+For these jobs, we route in a 30-yard container with reinforced sides and a heavier floor plate; we also utilize a low-wall profile for easier loading.
+We cap the fill volume well below the visual rim to keep axle weight legal on our lowboy.
+This specialized equipment also supports our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover